Kathmandu to Lhasa

 A direct flight takes about 1.5 hours, making it the fastest way to reach Tibet.
 The aerial views of the Himalayas, including Mount Everest, are spectacular.
 However, flights are often delayed or even canceled due to unstable weather, so travelers should be prepared for possible disruptions.

 Travelers can enter Tibet via Gyirong Port and take an adventurous road trip across the Himalayas via the Friendship Highway.
 This scenic route passes through Gyirong, Tingri, Shigatse, and Gyantse before reaching Lhasa.
-We offer both group and private tours, with an optional visit to Everest Base Camp.
+We offer both group and private Tibet tours from Nepal, with an optional visit to Everest Base Camp.
 If you wish to stay overnight at EBC, contact our travel consultant for a customized itinerary.

 Frequently Asked Questions